Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Eigenvector Recovery

 and

 \end{theorem}

 \begin{proof} To prove this result we will use the general framework \citep{BGR11}, which considers multiplicative spikes of the form

-Here $\theta$ and $v$ are as in Definition~\ref{def:spikedmodel} and $M$ is a Hermitian matrix whose eigenvalue distribution converges weakly to a spectral measure $\nu$ almost surely, and $\nu$ is supported on the interval $[a,b]$.
-Assume further that the convergence of the largest (smallest) eigenvalue of $M$ is the right (left) edge of the support of $\nu$ and that the distribution of $M$ is invariant under unitary conjugation; recall this implies the matrix of eigenvectors of $M$ is Haar distributed on the unitary group.
+Here $\theta$ and $v$ are as in Definition~\ref{def:spikedmodel} and $M$ is a symmetric (or Hermitian if $M$ has complex entries) matrix whose eigenvalue distribution converges weakly to a spectral measure $\nu$ almost surely, and $\nu$ is supported on the interval $[a,b]$.
+Assume further that the convergence of the largest (smallest) eigenvalue of $M$ is the right (left) edge of the support of $\nu$ and that the distribution of $M$ is invariant under conjugation by an orthogonal matrix (unitary if $M$ has complex entries).
+Recall that this implies that the matrix of eigenvectors of $M$ is Haar distributed on the orthogonal group (unitary group for the complex case).
 Define for $z \in \BBC\backslash [a,b]$

 and let $t_\nu^{-1}(z)$ be the functional inverse of $t_\nu$.
 By \citep[Theorem 2.7]{BGR11} we have the almost sure convergence

 Here $t_\nu(b^+)$ is the limit as $z \to b$ of $t_\nu(z)$, well defined when $\nu$ has a density with square root decay near $b$ \citep[Proposition 2.10]{BGR11}.
 Furthermore, by \citep[Remark 2.11]{BGR11} we have the almost sure convergence